-Guidance: Proper fertilization for sod production reflects the need for grass growth and regrowth following establishment or harvesting of the prior crop.
+Guidance: Proper fertilization for forage production reflects the need for grass growth and regrowth following establishment or grazing.
 Nitrogen is the most important nutrient for this response.
-Generally, higher rates and frequencies of N application reduce the production time for a crop; however, excessive N rates increase top growth at the expense of the roots, thus reducing the "liftability" of the sod.
-Sod uses significantly less P than N or K. Responses to P fertilization are most typically observed during establishment and root development, especially in soils low in P. N or P application exceeding plant nutrient uptake needs can cause these nutrients to leach or runoff and contribute to eutrophication of receiving waters.
+Generally, higher rates and frequencies of N application reduce the production time for a crop; however, excessive N rates increase top growth at the expense of the roots.
+Any N or P application exceeding plant nutrient uptake needs can cause these nutrients to leach or runoff and contribute to eutrophication of receiving waters.